dabio/dabio/_posts/2013-10-23-install-symfony-on-os-x-mavericks.md

 $ sudo cp /etc/php.ini.default /etc/php.ini
 ```

-Now open the file in your favorite editor and add your timezone.
+Now open the file in your favorite editor, search for `date.timezone` and add your timezone.

 ```ini
 date.timezone = Europe/Berlin